 I am my mother’s daughter.
 And my mother is the queen of vitamins and supplements.
 Sure, we take ibuprofen occasionally in our house.
 But when you live with a nurse who reaches for MSM over painkillers, it’s bound to rub off on you eventually.
 The older I get the more I embrace the holistic health care approach my mom takes and how it can transform your life.

 Over the years, I’ve tried an array of things for my hair and skin.
 And I know the changes in my diet the last few months have helped.
 The collection of things I’ve done to heal my hormonal acne after birth control is coming soon.
 It’s been a journey and I want to get all the details right for you.
-Today though I wanted to share the 5 supplements that have changed my hair & skin.
+Today though I wanted to share the 5 best supplements for hair and skin.
 These are the things I’ve noticed over the last few months that have truly made an impact.
 Along with my diet, these supplements have done wonders to give me the healthy hair and glowing skin I’ve been working towards.

 Did you guess this would be the first on my list?
 I’m a massive believer in taking care of your gut.
 I try to start my morning with a glass of warm lemon water and a probiotic.
 It’s important to me that I keep my gut as healthy as possible.
 The healthier my gut the easier it is to absorb all the nutrients my body needs.
 I also try to eat fermented foods to help keep my gut healthy.
 But overall, I’ve been the most consistent with my daily probiotic and it’s made a difference.